vincentbarr/vincentbarr.github.com/_posts/2019-12-16-live-concerts-overrated.md

 **Them**: But you love Prince.
 **Me**: I do, but I learned my lesson the first time.
 Live concerts in stadiums and arenas are overrated.
 It’s an unmet obligation to have the time of your life.

-The live music industry earned $8.16 billion in ticket sales last year (2018), and is expected to grow at a rate of $0.5B per year through 2021 (source: Statista.com).
+The live music industry earned $8.77 billion in ticket sales last year (2018), and is expected to grow at a rate of $0.5B per year through 2021.

 ![Concert Revenue by Year](/assets/images/music-revenue.png)